Canon 1D C vs 7D Mark II

-The Canon EOS-1D C and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in April 2012 and September 2014.
+The Canon EOS-1D C and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in April 2012 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (7D Mark II) sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 7D Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DC has a resolution of 17.9 megapixels, whereas the 7D Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D C vs Canon 7D II
+Body comparison: Canon 1D C vs 7D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (36 percent) than the Canon 1D C. Moreover, the 7D Mark II is substantially lighter (41 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.